tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ## 5 Time of Day and Time Zones (non-normative)

 Time of day (as opposed to dates) is not considered in any of the BDQ Tests.
 There are `Use Cases` where the time zone is important.
 Dates within a dataset (`bdqffdq:MultiRecord`) aggregated from multiple sources may have plus or minus one day errors introduced.
 New Tests are required if ignorance of time would make such data unfit for a purpose.
 For further information, see Section [4.2 Time (non-normative)](../../supplement/index.md#42-time-non-normative) in [BDQ Supplemental Information](../../supplement/index.md).

+## 6 Creating New Tests (non-normative)

+The `Tests` in the BDQ Standard are a subset of all the possible tests that could be developed for testing biodiversity data quality, even within the `Darwin Core` environment.
+[2.1 Definition of Core](../../supplement/index.md#21-definition-of-core-non-normative) in the [BDQ Supplemental Information](../../supplement/index.md) provides the background context as to why the current suite of Tests were chosen.

+Users and communities are free to define, implement, and use their own tests for their own purposes, and may propose tests for inclusion within the BDQ Standard.

+When developing a new test, , there are a number of Tests that were proposed but not included in BDQ tagged “`Supplementary`” in GitHub, and other tests that were proposed but rejected tagged "`DO_NOT_IMPLEMENT`" and users are urged to review these tests before proposing a new Test from scratch.
+The `Supplementary` Tests may provide a close fit or a template to build from for some desired test.
+The comments on `DO_NOT_IMPLEMENT` tests describe why these particular test proposals were viewed as problematic and rationale for why they were rejected.

+Implementers are free to implement a subset of the `CORE` Tests, or `Supplementary` Tests, or new Tests when there is a particular data quality need within their domain - e.g., testing for a value of sub-genus against a taxonomic name authority or testing for a valid depth against maximum depth around the location of an observation.
+Note however, that an implementation of BDQ will only be compliant with the standard if all `Tests` for at least one `Use Case` are implemented.

+### 6.1 Elements of a New Test (non-normative)

+Formally, the description of a test is complex.
+Informally, there are a few central elements that describe a test and what it does.
+First, a Test serves some purpose, it evaluates some way in which data are fit for some purpose, thus each Test starts from one or more `Use Cases`.
+Secondly, a Test operates on specific inputs, specific elements of data, these are the `Information Elements`.
+Thirdly, a test has some specific purpose, described in simple language.
+Forthly, this plain language description of the test must be expanded into specific language that allows an implementer to understand exactly what code implementing a Test should do, and what outputs it should provide for different possible input values, this is the `Expected Response`.
+It is also important to be clear whether a Test evaluates a `SingleRecord` or operates over multiple records in a data set (a `MultiRecord` test).

+Tests may be expected to form related clusters, for example, a `Validation` that assesses whether the value of ac:  in a `SingleRecord` is found in a controlled vocabulary, combined with an `Amendment` that proposes changes to values of ac: to conform them to that controlled vocabulary, combined with a `MultiRecord` `Measure` that counts the number of `COMPLIANT` values for the `Validation` evaluated for each record in a data set.
+Under `QualityControl`, this `Measure` can evaluate how much the data set could be improved for some purpose if all the proposed changes from the `Amendment` were accepted (by runing the tests in pre-amendment, amendment, and post-amendment phases)

+### 6.2 Proposing to add a Test to the BDQ Standard (non-normative)

+To propose to add a Test to the BDQ Standard, follow the instructions provided by the BDQ Maintenance Group.

+## 7 Creating New Use Cases (non-normative)

+BDQ is based on `Use Cases`: An evaluation of ‘data quality’ must be within the context of a `Use Case`. `Use Cases` are subtypes of the `DataQualityNeeds` that express what `Assertions` may be made about data with respect to fitness for use and should link to in the relevant Tests that apply to that `Use Case`.

+Five over-arching `Use Cases` have been used in the BDQ Standard.
+These were developed through the TDWG Biodiversity Data Quality Interest Group Task Group 3: Data Quality Use Cases (Rees and Nicholls, 2020).
+These, of course, are only a small subset of all possible `Use Cases` and users may wish to develop `Use Cases` for their own purposes.

+### 7.1 Elements of a New Test (non-normative)

+`Use Cases` are straightforward to describe.
+A `Use Case` has a name, a description, and a list of Tests.
+The list of Tests is expressed as four `Policies`, a `ValidationPolicy` comprised of the `Validations` related to the `Use Case`, an 'AmendmentPolicy` listing related `Amendments`, a `MeasurementPolicy` listing related `Measurements`, and an `IssuePolicy` listing any related `Issues`.

+### 6.2 Proposing to add a Use Case to the BDQ Standard (non-normative)

+To propose to add a new `Use Case` to the BDQ Standard, follow the instructions provided by the BDQ Maintenance Group.